achalise/serverless-java/serverless-quarkus/README.md

 You can then execute your binary: `./target/serverless-quarkus-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .

+# To deploy to AWS

+* update `application.properties` to add `quarkus.package.uber-jar=true` in order to build uber jar

+* make sure to use `io.quarkus.amazon.lambda.runtime.QuarkusStreamHandler::handleRequest` as `Handler` for `Function code` in aws console